Turning Finance Managers into Strategic Business Partners

 Chief financial officers (CFOs) must master more than cash flow and revenue models; they must be strategic partners in the business.

-According to IBM's 2010 Global CFO Study, there is a growing gap between the importance of core finance responsibilities and broader strategic questions that affect their companies' long-term success.
-The study found that since 2005, the importance of integrating information has more than doubled, while the priority of risk management has risen 93%.
-Nearly half the CFOs say their finance organizations are not effective in the areas of strategy, information integration, and risk and opportunity management.
+Research indicates that there is a growing gap between the importance of core finance responsibilities and broader strategic questions affect a company’s long-term success.
+When surveyed, CFOs frequently say CFOs say their finance organizations are not effective in the areas of strategy, information integration, and risk and opportunity management.

 In today's finance matrix organizations, managers report to a local business unit leader and a corporate CFO — a structure that can create distrust with their primary client.

-"In this post–Sarbanes-Oxley world, it continues to be important to provide high-quality, transparent information on what has happened in the past.
-But, at the same time, CFOs and other finance leaders feel they're being pulled more and more to work with business unit leaders to find growth opportunities,” observes John Percival, PhD, Adjunct Professor of Finance, the Wharton School.
+“In this post–Sarbanes-Oxley world, it continues to be important to provide high-quality, transparent information on what has happened in the past.
+But, at the same time, CFOs and other finance leaders feel they’re being pulled more and more to work with business unit leaders to find growth opportunities.”

 From the team-building exercise to the course content to the sessions that focused on influence and persuasion, finance managers from Paris-based Schlumberger, the world's leading oilfield services provider, are using program learnings to influence company leaders on the financial implications of key decisions.